Hacking Dark Roast – Tips on Brewing a Better Bold Coffee

 #2 Reduce Brewing Temperature

-The standard advice when it comes to brewing temperatures is to brew just off a boil, usually between 195-205 F (or 90.5-96.1 C).
-The implication of this advice is that as long as you are in the range, your coffee will taste good.
+The standard advice regarding brewing temperatures is to brew just off a boil, usually between 195-205 F (or 90.5-96.1 C).
+This advice implies that your coffee will taste good as long as you are in the range.
 But there is more to the story.
-Lighter roasted coffees do well at the higher end of that range and darker roasted coffees do better at the lower end.
+Lighter roasted coffees do well at the higher end of that range, and darker roasted coffees do better at the lower end.

-I performed a few brewing tests using the same dark roasted coffee brewed at 195 F and 205 F. At 205 F, the coffee had every attribute that I dislike about dark roast.
-It tasted bitter and ashy.
-At 195 F, the coffee was smoother and was no longer bitter.
+I performed a few brewing tests using the same dark-roasted coffee brewed at 195°F and 205°F. At 205°F, the coffee had every attribute that I dislike about dark roasts: bitter and ashy.
+At 195°F, the coffee was smoother and no longer bitter.

-At 195 F, the coffee may taste slightly weaker to you.
-This problem can be solved by increasing the amount of coffee used in the brew.
-If you are using a 17-1 ratio (17 parts water to 1 part coffee), experiment with a 16-1 or 15-1 ratio.
+At 195°F, coffee may taste slightly weaker.
+If you are using a 17-1 ratio (17 parts water to 1 part coffee), you can solve this problem by increasing the amount of coffee used in the brew.
+Experiment with a 16-1 or 15-1 ratio.
 Another path is to extend the brew time by 30-60 seconds.
 This works for brewing methods where you can control the brew time, such as a French Press, Clever, or Aeropress.

 With the Bonavita, you can dial in the exact temperature you want to brew your coffee.
-This is a great tool to have not only for coffee but for tea, which is, even more, temperature-sensitive.
+This is a great tool for coffee and tea, which are even more temperature-sensitive.

 #3 Pour a Smaller Amount of Coffee

-A few years ago I noticed that I drink coffee at different speeds depending on how the coffee initially tastes.
-If the coffee is on the lighter roasted end with more delicate flavors, I drink the coffee slower, because I know as the coffee cools, it will continue to evolve and taste great.
+A few years ago, I noticed that I drink coffee at different speeds depending on how the coffee initially tastes.
+If the coffee is on the lighter roasted end with more delicate flavors, I drink it slower because I know as the coffee cools, it will continue to evolve and taste great.
 With the darker roasted coffees that push the body and chocolate notes, I will drink the coffee faster.
-The reason is those flavor characteristics taste better when the coffee is hotter.
+The reason is that those flavor characteristics taste better when the coffee is hotter.
 As the coffee cools, those notes often get lost.

 I learned that the quality declines if I spend too much time drinking heavily roasted coffee.